 5 Important Facts to Know Before You Learn How to Become a Respiratory Therapist

 Breathing is obviously a crucial part of life, and so when a person’s breathing is inhibited their overall health is greatly impacted.
 In healthcare, Respiratory Therapists are responsible for evaluating patients experiencing breathing difficulties and helping to provide the care they need through precise treatment plans.
-While helping people breathe helps shape a rewarding career in healthcare, you should consider these 5 important things to know BEFORE you learn how to become a Respiratory Therapist, which we gathered from Chandler Jones, RRT, RRT-ACCS, RRT-NPS, CPFT, a Registered Respiratory Therapist practicing in Tennessee:
+While helping people breathe helps shape a rewarding career in healthcare, you should consider these 5 important insights to know BEFORE you learn how to become a Respiratory Therapist, which we gathered from Chandler Jones, RRT, RRT-ACCS, RRT-NPS, CPFT, a Registered Respiratory Therapist practicing in Tennessee:

 - A healthcare career as a Respiratory Therapist comes with great reward

 Helping others to establish functional breathing patterns can be extremely rewarding.
-Just as Physicians are critical in emergency medical situations, so are Respiratory Therapists when stabilizing or resuscitating patients.
+Just as Family Physicians are critical in emergency medical situations, so are Respiratory Therapists when stabilizing or resuscitating patients.
 Can there be any better feeling than knowing you helped someone start breathing again?

 “I have never in my life experienced a career as rewarding as being a Respiratory Therapist,” Chandler Jones, RRT told CareersinHealthcare.com.
 “Imagine that a patient comes to the emergency department fighting for their life and their heart isn’t beating, their lungs are not inflating and they are literally not alive.
 The Respiratory Therapist will be ready to care for that patient before they even arrive.”